 Slice red Fresno chile into thin rounds.
 Discard seeds if you prefer less spice.
 Wash hands and cutting board after working with Fresno chile.

 Combine ½ cup water, teriyaki glaze, and half the gochujang in a mixing bowl.
-Taste, and add remaining gochujang if more spice is desired.
+Taste, and add remaining gochujang if desired.
 Set aside.

 Cook the Pork and Green Beans

 Place a large non-stick pan over high heat.
 Add 2 tsp. olive oil, ground pork, green beans, white portions of green onions, and a pinch of salt to very hot pan.

 Stir occasionally, breaking up meat, until green beans begin to char and no pink remains on pork, 7-9 minutes.